 Devon trio pack emotional depth and a stadium punch into their new album

 Firekind have spent a lot of time in the French Alps and strangely the landscape has rubbed off on their music.
 It's rugged, yet refined, barren, but brimming with life, imposing, yet delicately intimate.
 It's the kind of album that could make you become stir crazy or an eternal optimist depending on where you find yourself in its topography.

 'Adrenalin' jumpstarts the album with an unexpected monster riff which is accompanied with equally dark lyrical elements.
-It may be the first of many glacial tracks but there's a warmth from the melody line - in the first of many thematic contradictions along the way.
+It may be the first of many glacial tracks, but there's a warmth from the melody line - in the first of many thematic contradictions along the way.
 'Rise Again' follows a similar pattern, with Jas Morris' booming vocals and guitar work likely to cause an avalanche.
-It's pretty evident withing a few tracks why he was voted Guitarist Magazine's Guitarist of the Year.
+It's pretty evident within a few tracks why he was voted Guitarist Magazine's Guitarist of the Year.

 Follow us @photogroupieuk for all our latest reviews, interviews and posts